chanturia/TAU_PHP_API_CLIENT/docs/Api/MerchantApi.md

 Swagger\Client\Configuration::getDefaultConfiguration()->setAccessToken('YOUR_ACCESS_TOKEN');

 $api_instance = new Swagger\Client\Api\MerchantApi();
-$id = "id_example"; // string | ID for the merchant being searched for.
+$id = "id_example"; // string | ID for the merchant.
-$productID = "productID_example"; // string | ID of the Product connected with the Company
+$productID = "productID_example"; // string | ID of the Product connected with the Merchant (only required for Authorization for the User making the request)
-$couponID = "couponID_example"; // string | ID of the Coupon connected with the Company
+$couponID = "couponID_example"; // string | ID of the Coupon connected with the Merchant (only required for Authorization for the User making the request)
 $createMerchantUserRole = new \Swagger\Client\Model\CreateMerchantUserRole(); // \Swagger\Client\Model\CreateMerchantUserRole | Merchant's User Priveleges Parameters for the merchant ID and userID.

 try {